Dobrzyń nad Wisłą: High Middle Ages

-Dobrzyń was a royal town of the Polish Crown administratively located in the Inowrocław Voivodeship in the Greater Poland Province of the Polish Crown.
+Dobrzyń was a royal town of the Polish Crown administratively located in the Inowrocław Voivodeship in the Greater Poland Province.

-Around 1388, a Franciscan monastery was founded in the city.
+Around 1388, a Franciscan monastery was founded in the town.
 In 1390, Władysław Opolczyk gave them some ground, and in 1395 Wojciech from Chełmica Mała of the Nałęcz family with his family gave monks 60 monies for the construction of a monastery church.

 The semi legendary Nawojka is said to have been born here in the early 1400s, the daughter of the mayor.

 The first historically recorded sejmik (local parliament) of the nobility of Dobrzyń Land was held in Dobrzyń in 1434.

 Modern Era

 The town flourished in the 15th and 16th centuries thanks to grain trade with the major Polish city of Gdańsk.
 Polish Kings granted the town various privileges in 1580 and 1587.
 Dobrzyń suffered during the Swedish Deluge, when it was looted and burned.

 A Jewish community was established in the town in about 1765, and Jews at one time made up one-third of the total population, but most left for Britain and the United States in the years around 1900, with none remaining today.

 In 1793, Dobrzyń was annexed by Prussia in the Second Partition of Poland.
 In 1807, it was incorporated into the short-lived Polish Duchy of Warsaw, and in 1815 it became part of Congress Poland, later forcibly integrated into the Russian Empire.
 In 1864, the town faced repressions from the Russian authorities after the unsuccessful Polish January Uprising.
 The Franciscan monastery was closed and the Franciscans were deported.
 During World War I, from 1915 to 1918, the town was occupied by Germany.
 In 1918 Poland regained independence, and the town became automatically part of the reborn state.

 During the Polish–Soviet War, in July 1920, a Jewish pro-Polish committee of the Council for State Protection (Rada Ochrony Państwa) was established, whose members were local wealthy Jews and rabbis, and also a Polish recruitment office was established.
 The town was captured by the Soviets on 14 August 1920, and occupied for several days.

 During World War II, from 1939 to 1945, the town was under German occupation, and the Germans changed its name to Dobrin an der Weichsel.
 Poles and Jews were subjected to arrests, expulsions and murder.
 As part of the Intelligenzaktion, the Germans arrested and murdered Polish teachers, also in the Mauthausen concentration camp.
 Jews were expelled.

 Currently, it is a local commercial and service center with few industrial plants (footwear factory, fishing cooperative, slaughterhouse, mill).